 You may need to have sales and cash handling skills.

-Some entrants do an HNC or HND or a degree in tourism.
+Some entrants do an HNC (SCQF Level 7) or HND (SCQF Level 8) or a degree (SCQF Level 9-10) in tourism.
 For entry to an HNC or HND you usually need 1-2 Highers and for a degree you need 4-5 Highers.